This guide will help you:

 During your journey, music, along with your intention will serve as your main guide.
 Your facilitators will take care of all your needs during this time.
 We use a flexible and fluid-structure, ensuring everyone can experience their journey the way they want while still being mindful of others.

-Laying comfortably on your mattress, with an eye mask to journeying inwards.
+Laying comfortably on your mattress, with an eye mask to journey inwards.
 Trying our weighted blanket for extra emotional warmth and support.
 Sitting outside near the garden or inside in the seating area for space and solitude.
-Engaging in creative journaling, drawing, or art therapy.
+Engaging in creative journaling or drawing.
 Having light conversations periodically throughout the night.

 Relax Your Ego